itsyashsehgal28/Wine_data_Analysis/README.md

 - Sorts the data into classes based on the alcohol property
 - Passes sorted data to the callback function for further processing

+## 6. StatisticalTable.jsx

+`This component is responsible for displaying statistical tables for different measures.

+### Responsibilities

+- Renders a table with statistical measures for a given title and data.
+- Formats the data to display mean, median, and mode for each class.
+- Adds bold formatting to the first column of each row.
+- Centers the text in each cell.
+- Adds borders to separate rows and columns.